FindMySchool LogoFindMySchool

 The main challenge is admission; oversubscription means many worthy applicants miss places.
 Once secured, the school offers exceptional education at state funding levels.

 Yes.
 The October 2024 Ofsted inspection rated the school Outstanding across all areas (quality of education, behaviour and attitudes, personal development, leadership and management, sixth form provision).
-The school ranks 858th in England for GCSE results (top 25%, FindMySchool data) with an Attainment 8 score of 56.4.
-A-level results are equally strong, with 69% achieving A*–B in 2024 and the school placing 465th nationally (top 25%).
-Four students secured Oxbridge places in 2024, with majority progression to Russell Group universities.
+The school’s current Attainment 8 score is 56.1, with a Progress 8 score of +0.81 and a FindMySchool GCSE academic rank of 796th in England.
+A-level results are also strong, with 50% of entries achieving A*–B in the current 2025 dataset and the school placing 967th nationally.

 The school excels in several areas.
-GCSE Progress 8 places it in the top 7% of schools in England, indicating exceptional value-added.
-A-level results consistently exceed national averages.
+GCSE Progress 8 is +0.81, indicating exceptional value-added compared with pupils’ starting points.
 The enrichment offer is extraordinary for a state school; over twenty clubs, extended academic trips (CERN, Dijon, London), and dual-career athlete support through TASS distinguish the provision.
 Inclusivity is genuine; the 30-place autism resource ensures students with SEND are integrated into mainstream lessons.
 The school's status as a World Class School reflects this holistic strength.

 Yes, heavily.
 In recent years, the school has received 2.3 applications for every place available at Year 7.
 Admission is determined by the Sheffield City Council coordinated procedure, with no entrance exam.
 About half the intake draws from local primary schools in Dore and Totley; the remainder from the broader Sheaf valley catchment.
 Families are advised to check current distances and priorities with the local authority, as these fluctuate annually.